 Natural selection, to a degree, is similar to artificial selection.
 In the latter, however, people deliberately set goals.
 If a farmer desires wheat with larger spikes, then they would review all wheat plants available, select the ones with the largest spikes, and sow them.
 Nature, for that matter, can not choose goals for selection.
 She has to work with what’s occurring naturally — survival and reproduction.

 You may have previously heard that the primary goal of all living beings is to survive and reproduce.
 This is not entirely correct because natural selection has no goal—it simply happens.
 If someone is better than others at making copies of itself, then it will reproduce better than others.

 Of course, one could easily see a goal-oriented theme in this: if you “need” to be everywhere, you “have” to be better at being everywhere.
 In reality, no one “needs” or “has” to be everywhere.
 Organisms that are better at being everywhere will be everywhere, regardless of whether they need to.

 Natural selection is also what gives evolution a direction.
 Without natural selection, giraffes would not have long necks.
 Look at zebras, for example.
 Since they don’t eat leaves, their survival does not depend on how high they can reach; thus, from the length of their necks.

-Natural selection has no power on the neck length of zebras and that is why it stays short.
-Looking at zebras and giraffes side by side, you can easily spot how much of a difference can natural selection make.
+Natural selection has no power over the neck length of zebras, and that is why it stays short.
+Looking at zebras and giraffes side by side, you can easily spot how much of a difference natural selection can make.